cs480x-22c/a2-DataVis-5Ways/README.md

 ![d3 tooltip](img/d3_tooltip.png)

-I enjoyed making the features of this graph custom to what I wanted to put on it, but it took a lot more code compared to other tools such as R.
+I enjoyed making the features of this graph custom to what I wanted to put on it, but it took a lot more code compared to other tools such as R. Overall, I found using d3.js to be more difficult in terms of having to create the legends from scratch and manually having to calculate the point size based on the weight value.
+Also having to manually assign the colors to the manufacturer.

 # Placeholder